 The German railway company Deutsche Bahn offers a good train network system for national and international destinations.
 If you want to visit our region for a small amount of money, you can purchase the Baden-Württemberg-Ticket, which allows up to five people to travel in regional trains through the whole federal state of Baden-Württemberg for one day.

-A lot of young people in Germany use the Internet platforms mitfahrgelegenheit.de, bessermitfahren.de, drive2day.com or mfg-buddy.de in order to look for a cheap possibility to travel within Germany and Europe.
+Additionally, a lot of young people in Germany use the Internet platforms blablacar.de, bessermitfahren.de or drive2day.com in order to look for a cheap possibility to travel within Germany and Europe.
 Mitfahrgelegenheit means "carpooling", i. e. an arranged shared use of a car by the driver and one or more passengers.
 Via the platform you can look for travel opportunities from one place to another on your requested day.
 A little announcement shows you the contact details of the driver in order to discuss the meeting point, the time and the price.
 If you are travelling by car yourself, you can also offer to give other people a ride.

 There are three international airports close to Karlsruhe: Baden Airport, Stuttgart Airport and Frankfurt Airport.
 The closest one is Baden Airport in Baden-Baden, which is about 40 km away from Karlsruhe.
 Stuttgart Airport is about 80 km away from Karlsruhe and takes about 90 minutes to reach by train.
 And the largest one, Frankfurt Airport, at 144 km's distance from Karlsruhe, can be reached in just one hour by fast train (ICE), with hourly connections to Karlsruhe during day time.
 Frankfurt International Airport is the biggest one in Germany and serves most international destinations.